crestamr/skillforge-ai/docs/EXECUTION_PLAN.md

     * Social sharing of achievements
     Ensure the interface is accessible and works well on both desktop and mobile devices."

-* "Create sophisticated data visualization components for SkillForge AI using D3.js and React that display:
+* ✅ **COMPLETED** "Create sophisticated data visualization components for SkillForge AI using D3.js and React that display:
     * Skill radar charts comparing user skills to job requirements
     * Job market trend graphs with filtering by location and industry
     * Salary benchmarking charts by role, experience, and location